openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 }
 ```

-The resource group is different in CI environment.
+The resource group is different in OpenShift CI environment.
 After some research, it was found that the resource group is same as the cluster name which can be derived from

 ```
 sh-4.4$ cat metadata.json